 While alcohol is often available for purchase on the train, spirits (including vodka) should only be consumed in the dining car.
 Train security guards keep a very close eye on drunken behaviour and have the legal right to fine or have any passengers who are intoxicated removed from the train without warning.
 Should this happen there's very little we can do to assist you in continuing your journey with the rest of the group.

 Alcoholism is also a serious social problem in Russia and Mongolia so travellers should take care not to encourage or take part in drinking to excess.
 Fake alcohol is common and the motives for being invited to drink with locals may not always be honest.
 The locals' tolerance for alcohol is likely to be much higher than your own.
 You may be putting yourself and other members of your group at risk by getting involved in heavy drinking while on the train.

-While we certainly want all our Imaginative Traveller travellers to have a great holiday it's important that you show due respect for your fellow group members and keep in mind that many of your local companions use the train as a means of transport to get home or to work.
+While we certainly want all our Intrepid travellers to have a great holiday it's important that you show due respect for your fellow group members and keep in mind that many of your local companions use the train as a means of transport to get home or to work.
 It's most appreciated if foreign travellers are respectful of this, particularly in the mornings and evenings or when other passengers are sleeping.